Paul Crowder: Life and career

 Crowder co-directed and edited Once in a Lifetime: The Extraordinary Story of the New York Cosmos, produced by Agi Orsi in 2006, and in 2007 co-directed and edited the Who documentary film, Amazing Journey: The Story of The Who, which was nominated for a Grammy Award at the 2009 Grammys.

 In 2006, Crowder teamed up with now long time creative partner, Mark Monroe and producer Morgan Sackett, to form Diamond Docs production company.
 It has currently 35 films under its belt, including the Academy Award winning The Cove.

 In 2008, he edited and co-produced Morning Light for Walt Disney Pictures.

 Crowder then directed The Last Play at Shea, a documentary about Shea Stadium, the New York Mets and Billy Joel, told through the last concert played at the park in 2008.
 It was released in 2010.

 In 2012, Crowder edited Sound City: Real to Reel.

 In 2013, Paul Crowder was the director for Formula One documentary called 1.
 1 is about Grand Prix racings golden era.

 Crowder is represented for directing commercials at Nonfiction Unlimited.

 Crowder was nominated for the American Cinema Editors Eddie & PrimeTime Emmy for editing the Grammy winning, Ron Howard directed 2016 documentary The Beatles: Eight Days a Week.

 In 2016, Crowder joined American Cinema Editors.

+The Blue Angels is a documentary film that Crowder directed.
+It was released on Memorial Day weekend 2024 on Amazon Prime.
+It was also released in IMAX theaters on 23 May 2024, for a one-week run.